 Batman Black and White is one of the best concepts to ever come from the 2000's era of DC Comics.
 It’s an anthology series derived from works of various creators, some who are familiar with the Dark Knight (Darwyn Cooke, Neal Adams, Klaus Janson) and some who aren’t, (such as two of the creators in this issue).
 It was a chance to tell timeless, brief done-in-one tales that didn’t strictly hinge on continuity yet evoked several elements of the Batman mythos to tell the most…

-Tags: batcave, batman, batman: black and white, batmobile, chipp kidd, chris samnee, darwyn cooke, denny o'neil, dick grayson, harley quinn, howard mackie, joe quinones, john arcudi, klaus jenson, maris wicks, michael cho, neal adams, paul dini, poison ivy, robin, roxy rocket, sean murphy, stephane roux, superman
+Tags: batcave, batman, batman: black and white, batmobile, chip kidd, chris samnee, darwyn cooke, denny o'neil, dick grayson, harley quinn, howard mackie, joe quinones, john arcudi, klaus janson, maris wicks, michael cho, neal adams, paul dini, poison ivy, robin, roxy rocket, sean murphy, stephane roux, superman

 POSTED BY Steve Rogers ON January 3, 2013 5 Comments

 So the Joker has this massive story line where he personally goes after Batman and his allies because somehow he has gained intimate knowledge about whom each of them are.

 Okay, so this has been a kick-ass storyline so far, and no doubt will end in such a glorious fashion as only Scott Synder can provide these days.
 The question is though, what’s next?
 Oh yes, in Batman things move on to The Riddler and down the road we shall see the return of The Red Hood Gang…